morten-olsen/http.md/README.md

 ::md[./_shared_requests.md]

-The shared GET request returned: {{responses.sharedGetRequest.status}}
+The shared GET request returned:

 Now, a request specific to this document: